drshounak/Twin-Url/README.md

 * Go to /list to list all your redirects.
 * You can provide custom path like https://2tw.in/techblog.
 * If you don't specify a path a random 8 digit string will be generated like https://2tw.in/VDYWckqz.
 There is a very very negligible chance of genaration of same string in a very very large setup.
+* After short url is generated it will display that.
+* Click on the short url path to copy the short url in list page
 * /robots.txt gives you no index, and /manifest.json gives you Manifest.
 * To add password to your main page and list page use octauthent.